Welcome to today's edition of the Rush 24-7 podcast.

 I mean, you know, I believe that even the younger folk among you will recall Hawaii was very much the starting point of our involvement in another war in memory.

-Not suggesting that, you know, this is history repeating itself just yet.
+Not suggesting that, you know, this is history repeating itself just yet, but Hawaii just, there's every time I got to get out there and got to see that.

-And I've got to go to the Arizona Memorial and just stand there and appreciate the sacrifice of the men on that vessel and um and appreciate the history of what happened there.
+And I've got to go to the Arizona Memorial and just stand there and appreciate the sacrifice of the men on that vessel and appreciate the history of what happened there.

 Anyway, Secretary Gates, Defense Secretary Gates, told reporters that the U.S. is positioning a sophisticated floating radar array in the ocean around Hawaii to track an incoming missile.